As Domotz is a powerful part of your onboarding process, we wrote an entire MSP Onboarding Template Checklist for you.

 - Pricing and hardware upgrades: Use the Domotz real-time network device list to recommend new software and hardware upgrades and to price things correctly.

-- Network topology mapping: Automatically plots the endpoints on the network.
+- Network topology mapping: Automatically plots the endpoints on the network and create a network topology diagram.

 - Network security scans: Scans for security risks, opened ports, UPnP port forwarding, and more.